Ankur7-7/Movies-Elite/README.md

 # Netflix Clone built using React

 ## Description
-This is a replica of Netflix website made using React(custom hooks.
+This is a replica of Netflix website made using React.

 ## Features